-I have extensive experience representing plaintiffs in personal injury, medical malpractice and insurance disputes both at trial and on appeal.
+I have extensive experience representing plaintiffs in serious, complex personal injury claims, including medical malpractice and insurance disputes both at trial and on appeal.
 I also have expertise handling complex commercial litigation, construction law disputes, and representing plaintiffs in class action lawsuits.

 In addition to my courtroom experience, I have many years of expertise advocating for clients involved in mediation and arbitration.
 I was honoured to have been appointed a Queen’s Counsel in December 2018.
 My effective representation of clients includes taking cases to trial for people who have sustained brain injuries and spinal cord injuries.
 Whether my clients need help negotiating a compensation claim or taking the matter forward to trial, my knowledge and ability as an advocate have produced positive outcomes for my clients.

 I work out of the firm’s Vernon office along with paralegal Cathy Davies.

 My Philosophy and Approach